Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing starting validation phase](./validation_in_progress.png)

+- Monitor validation as needed until complete.

 #### Deploy cluster in Azure portal

-- When validation is complete navigate to the cluster resource in your HCIBox resource group and then click the "Deploy now" link.
+- When validation is complete navigate to the cluster resource in your HCIBox resource group.
+The banner should indicate that your cluster is validated but not yet deployed.
+Click the "Deploy now" link.

   ![Screenshot showing validated cluster resource in Azure portal](./validated_cluster_resource.png)

-- Click the link to deploy the validated cluster resource and then click through again to deploy the cluster.
-The cluster may take several hours to deploy.
+- Click through to submit the deployment.
+The cluster may take some time to deploy.
 If you navigate elsewhere in the Azure Portal, you can return monitor progress on the Deployments tab of the cluster resource.
+Click Refresh to get the latest status on deployment.

   ![Screenshot showing progress of deploying cluster](./cluster_deployment_progress.png)